remix-run/remix/docs/start/quickstart.md

 👉 **Add Vite development middleware to your server**

-Vite middleware not applied if `process.env.NODE_ENV` is set to `"production"`, in which case you'll still be running the regular build output as you did earlier.
+Vite middleware is not applied if `process.env.NODE_ENV` is set to `"production"`, in which case you'll still be running the regular build output as you did earlier.

 ```js filename=server.js lines=[4-11,14-18,20-25]
 import { createRequestHandler } from "@remix-run/express";